-The task of the vocational school teachers, apprenticeship trainers and branch course instructors is to train apprentices at the three learning locations (i.e. vocational school, host company and branch training centre, respectively).
+The task of the vocational school teachers, apprenticeship trainers and branch course instructors is to train apprentices at the relevant learning places (i.e. vocational school, host company and branch training centre, respectively).
 The professional and pedagogic requirements in terms of background and work experience of vocational school teachers, apprenticeship trainers and branch course instructors is described in Federal Vocational and Professional Education and Training Act (VPETA, Art.
 45-48) as well as in Vocational and Professional Education and Training Ordinance (VPETO, Art.
 40-54).
+Generally, they must have a significant amount of professional competences and experience.
 All three of these categories of VET professionals are trained only at federally recognised institutions that work closely with the private sector.
 Vocational school teachers make a special effort to be up-to-date in their classroom instruction so to meet the current needs of companies.

 There are several different training courses for VET professionals, each of a different duration: